Do you recall the resume in my last post?

 Financial problems and health concerns forced Baum to sell his Macatawa cottage and leave Chicago.
 He and Maud moved to Hollywood, California, a cozy, orchard grove only a mile from the future site of Grauman’s Chinese Theater.

 To pay off his debt to the studio where he’d filmed the Fairylogue, Baum sold his Oz film rights.
 Consequently, in 1910, Selig Studios made the first Oz films.
 Bankrupt in 1911, Baum never saw another penny from The Wizard of Oz.
-Mrs. Baum didn’t get rights back till 1932, about the time that MGM wanted to buy them.
+Mrs. Baum didn’t get rights back till the early 1920s.

 With Maud’s inheritance, the Baums built a house they christened Ozcot.
 It had lovely gardens where Baum spent hours writing, gardening, and entertaining school children with lemonade and stories.